This is a personal proof-of-concept project. It is not intended for production use. Please refrain from using it.

 In CI

-A GitHub Action / GitLab CI and a CLI gate every PR/MR with a JUnit report and a meaningful exit code.
+A GitHub Action / GitLab CI and a CLI gate every PR/MR with a JUnit report and a real exit code.

 In your tracker